HeljaeRaeisaenen/heljaeraeisaenen.github.io/README.md

 We are analysing news sites and determining how big percentage of the headlines in the given site fulfill the definition of a clickbait.
 Our results have a 90% accuracy, so they show reliably the state of the analysed news sites.

 Our analysis shows the results in terms of the percentage of articles that are not clickbaits.
-This gives the reader the chance to see which news sites they could try to read, if they also want to avoid clickbait articles.
+This gives reader the chance to see which news sites they could read, if they also want to avoid clickbait articles.

 ![Bar chart of the analysed sites](plot.png)